-So festival season is here once again and while we all want to go, let loose and have a great time we are more aware than ever of the environmental impact we are having.
+Festival season is here once again and we all want to let loose and have a great time, but things seem a little trickier with small people in tow and we are more aware than ever of the environmental impact we are having.
+But it is doable.

-So, here at Mama Bamboo we have put together a few tips for you all, to help take the stress out of being sustainable so you can put all your energy into have fun and enjoying yourself.
+We've put together a few tips to help take the stress out of festival going, so you can put all your energy into have fun with your babies and enjoying yourself.

-- Borrow a tent.
-Borrow one from a friend or some festivals now have a borrow a tent scheme so that you can pick up a tent when you arrive and regardless of the state it is in hand it back in at the end and receive money back for doing so.
-If that isn't an option there are now compostable tents available that will last for the weekend and then breakdown within 120 days.
-More 1 in 5 tents at a festival are abandoned and despite charities sometimes offering clean up services the vast majority of tents end up in landfill.
+- Borrow a tent or invest in a compostable one.
+1 in 5 tents at festivals are abandoned and will end up in landfill.
+Some festivals now have a borrow-a-tent-scheme.
+You can pick up a tent when you arrive and, regardless of the state it is in, hand it back in at the end.
+If that isn't an option, there are now compostable tents available from companies like Comp-a-tent, which will last for the weekend and breakdown within 120 days.

-- Use biodegradable glitter.
-Glitter is essentially teeny, tiny bits of plastic and foil which never breaks down and gets washed into the sea and digested by all living organisms.
-There are some biodegradable brands now available such as Bioglitter that does not contain any plastic and will break down.
+- Use biodegradable glitter from reputable companies like BioGlitter.
+Traditional glitter is essentially teeny, tiny bits of plastic and foil which never breaks down and gets washed into the sea and digested by all living organisms.
+However, shop carefully, this is a case of not all "bioglitters" that glisten are gold.
+Look for the TUV Freshwater certification.

 - Take wipes.
 Lots of wipes.
 Washing facilities may not be as accessible as you'd like, and let's face it, babies and toddlers need a lot of washing on a daily basis.
 Sticky hands.
 Messy faces.
 Spit-up.
 Add in a bit of mud and festival grime, and you've got yourself a lovely mess.
 We highly recommend our 100% compostable bamboo baby wipes.